peesock/overlay.sh/README.md

 The storage locations used for each overlay mount are called Indexes, and the Index used for a particular mount is, by default, based on the path of the sink dir (the mount dir).

 For the commands `overlay.sh -place ./foo ./baz` and `overlay.sh -place ./bar ./baz`, ./foo and ./bar might have different contents, but they use the same Index because they both sink at ./baz.

-This is called "output mode," and can be changed by adding options to the -place flag like so:
+This is called "output Indexing mode," and can be changed by adding options to the -place flag like
+so:
 ```sh
 overlay.sh -place,i ./foo ./baz
 ```
-Where the "i" sets it to use input mode, where indexing is based on the path of the source dir, ./foo.
+Where the "i" sets it to use input mode, where Indexing is based on the path of the source dir, ./foo.

 You can explicitly use output mode with `-place,o`, or use both constraints with `-place,io`.